-- There is no public transport on Christmas Day and almost all London attractions are closed.
+- Public transport in London does not run on Christmas Day, and all London attractions are closed.

-- Public transport to and around London is reduced over the Christmas and New Year period, so plan your journey in advance.
+- Over the Christmas and New Year period, public transport to and around London is reduced, so plan your journey in advance.

 Christmas transport and travel

-Some taxis are available, although they may charge more on Christmas and Boxing Day.
-You should check details before travelling and book in advance to avoid extended waits.
+Some taxis are available, but fares increase on Christmas and Boxing Day.
+Check details before travelling and book in advance to avoid extended waits.

-Check the Transport for London website before travelling to find the latest Christmas travel information.
+Make sure to check the Transport for London (TfL) website before travelling for the latest Christmas travel information.

-Engineering work often affects train journeys into and out of London and around the UK over the Christmas and New Year period.
+Engineering works affect train journeys into and out of London and around the UK over the Christmas and New Year period.

-Take a look at the National Rail website before travelling to check the latest Christmas travel information.
+Take a look at the National Rail website before travelling to check the latest travel information.

 London on Christmas Day

 Most businesses and attractions close on Christmas Day in London, and many close from 24 to 26 December, as well as on 1 January.
-Always check before travelling.
+Make sure to check before you travel.

-There are still plenty of things to do on Christmas Day in London: see top London landmarks on a Christmas Day tour, attend a traditional church service, enjoy a Christmas Day walk in a Royal Park, see London’s beautiful Christmas lights or cheer on the swimmers racing for the Peter Pan Cup in Hyde Park.
+There are still plenty of things to do on Christmas Day in London, including seeing top London landmarks on a Christmas Day tour, enjoying a Christmas Day walk in a park, looking at London’s beautiful Christmas lights and cheering on the swimmers racing for the Peter Pan Cup in Hyde Park.